 Explore the City on a Boat Canal Tour

 You can’t go to Bruges without taking a boat tour on the canal that runs through the city.
 You will be able to view the city from a different perspective compared to just walking around the town.
-Boat tours run from March until November every year, since that is optimal weather, and a 30-minute ride costs 8 euros per person.
+Boat tours run from March until November every year, since that is when the weather is optimal, and a 30-minute ride costs 8 euros per person.
 For more information, see the official Bruges tourism website – Visit Bruges.